-We have been given the provisional performance tables for Summer 2017 results and have recreated those results below.
-The validated results will be published in January 2018 and this page will be updated again at that point.
+We have been given the validated results and performance tables for Summer 2018 results and have recreated those results below.

-Attainment 8: Average attainment 8 score per student is 57.22
+Attainment 8: Average attainment 8 score per pupil 52.5

 Notes on the performance measures